-Consider whether this is a compound sentence or a complex sentence:
+Is the following a compound or a complex sentence?

-I don't mind the cold weather most of the year but by March I am always hoping for some warm days. +
+I don't mind the cold weather most of the year but by March I am always hoping for some warm days.

-This is a compound sentence, so you would add the comma before the coordinating conjunction: I don't mind the cold weather most of the year, but by March I am always hoping for some warm days.
+This is a compound sentence, so you would add the comma before the coordinating conjunction.

+I don't mind the cold weather most of the year, but by March I am always hoping for some warm days.